 If you are hosting a virtual or hybrid Fund-A-Need, your guests can have the option to donate by texting and mobile giving directly from their cell phones or any device.
 Dojiggy’s software tools make this really easy.

 Always inform your donors of how much you raised at the end of the Fund-A-Need.
-If you met or exceeded your fundraising goal, be sure to share and celebrate this information with your guests.
-If you fell a bit short of the goal, don’t forget to tell your supporters that the bidding will stay open for another 24 hours, so they still have a chance to reach the target.
+If you met or exceeded your fundraising goal, share and celebrate this information with your guests.
+If you fall a bit short of the goal, don’t forget to tell your supporters that the bidding will stay open for another 24 hours so they still have a chance to reach the target.
 Close your event by clapping and cheering to recognize the generosity of your donors.
-This should be a lively, fun, and inspiring event, so keep that energy up until you reach the finishing line!
+This should be a lively, fun, and inspiring event, so keep that energy up until you reach the finish line!

 These fund-a-need ideas are sure to make your event more fun and profitable.

 - Pick a captivating cause to raise funds for.
-By knowing your audience well, you’ll be able to decide on an impactful, profitable fund-a-need campaign idea.
+Knowing your audience well lets you decide on an impactful, profitable fund-a-need campaign idea.

 - Find an auctioneer or MC that specializes in Fund-A-Needs.
 You need someone who knows how to inspire a crowd, ask for donations, and succeed in getting them.

 - Hire great speakers or produce a short video to tell the story behind your Fund-A-Need to motivate donors to make generous contributions.
 Live stream their speeches if you’re running a virtual event and have some pre-recorded videos as backups.

 - It’s vital to hand out or post a clear and simple timeline and agenda for the auction participants to follow.
 If they arrive late to the event, they can see where you are and what’s coming next.